jbethancourt/aws-serverless-microservices/README.md

 ![Configure test events](./images/lambda-test-event-create.jpg)

 2. Paste the following JSON into the event.
 The field "operation" dictates what the lambda function will perform.
 In this case, it'd simply return the payload from the input event as output.
-Click "Save" to save
+Click "Save"
 ```json
 {
     "operation": "echo",